 Apps are a major part of modern mobile business — making them a ripe target for black-hat hackers.
 Homeland Security documented major app-based malware attacks as early as 2010, and stated that Apple and Android did not always properly vet third-party apps sold and downloaded through its app stores.

-A 2014 report by Gartner projected that employee misuse of apps, particularly those connected to users’ personal cloud services, would be the culprit behind 75 percent of mobile security breaches by 2017.
+A 2014 report by Gartner projected that employee misuse of apps, particularly those connected to users’ personal cloud services, would be the culprit behind 75% of mobile security breaches by 2017.
 Additionally, users who “jailbreak” their devices to circumvent various limits of mobile operating systems while storing enterprise data can expose their organizations to crippling attacks.

 The research firm stated that MDM policies should extend to app usage and clarify approved apps and providers, avoiding risky third-party providers.
 It’s well within an organization’s rights to impose penalties for noncompliance, up to and including employees’ devices being barred from network access or even wiped of data.